KaDerox/Axo-McLCE-ModLoader/README.md

 And done!
 Now it logs in debug console!

 ### Adding textures
-In the folder with manifest.json and mod.dll you should have textures folder and there terrain and items.
-In terrain you put block textures and in items you put item textures.
+In the folder with manifest.json and mod.dll, you should have a textures folder with two subfolders: terrain and items.
+In the terrain folder you put block textures, and in the items folder you put item textures.

-### Exporting done mod
+### Exporting a finished mod
 It is pretty simple!
-Just compress manifest.json, mod.dll and textures folder into zip file and done!
-You can put it into mods folder and it should work!
+Just compress manifest.json, mod.dll, and the textures folder into a zip file and you're done!
+You can put it into the mods folder and it should work.

 ## FAQ
 - Q: Was AI used to create Axo?